 Sleek and subdued color best describes this beautiful bathroom and is another great mobile home decorating idea.

-Keep it Simple Silly
+Keep it Simple

 This master bedroom and bathroom suite is gorgeous and inviting.
 The subdued hues found in the living room, kitchen, and dining room can be found in the bedroom and bathroom, as well.
 To simplify your home decor try to stay within a small circle of colors and textures so you can move things around between rooms to change things up a bit.

-The same color combinations are used throughout the home, including the bathroom.
+The same color combinations are used throughout this home, including the bathroom.
 This trend is great for smaller homes and those remodeling their homes on a budget.
-Buying paint, tile, and fabric in bulk is a very cost-effective way to save money.

-A more subdued color palette seems to be the preferred choice for interior designers these days with natural texture used to add the unique touches that every space needs.
+A more subdued color palette seems to be the preferred choice for interior designers these days with natural texture used to add the unique touches that every space needs

 Conclusion